m1dm4n/CTF-WriteUp/2023/lactf/README.md

 The call opcode requires the offset of calldata in memory and this offset is got from `stack`.
 We can save anything we want to the memory easily using `mstore` opcode but in the next calling it just disappear.
 I had been stuck from this step so i just do some guessing method but it didn't work because i'm still very new to blockchain.
 After the ctf ends, i learned that `delegatecall` is our solution.
 [What is DelegateCall in solidity](https://medium.com/coinmonks/delegatecall-calling-another-contract-function-in-solidity-b579f804178c)

-Basicly the `delegatecall` is something like this:
+Basically the `delegatecall` is something like this:

 > When contract A executes delegatecall to contract B , B's code is executed. with contract A's storage, `msg.sender` and `msg.value`.
+So if contract B make a call to contract C, the `msg.sender` will be A's `msg.sender`

-With this, we can create our malicious contract that will make a call to `Solve` contract and then make `EVMVM` contract create a `delegatecall` to our contract.
+With this, we can create our malicious contract that have a function to call function `solve` of `Solve` contract, then trigger a `delegatecall` from `EVMVM` contract to our contract and the `msg.sender` will be `EVMVM` contract.
 Our contract:

 ```solidity
 contract Exploit {